Anterior Pelvic Tilt from Desk Work: 8 Proven Fixes

 Why do my glutes feel weak even though I walk regularly and consider myself active?

-Prolonged sitting essentially causes your glutes to "turn off" from lack of proper activation, even if you're active outside of work.
+This was confusing for me too.
+Prolonged sitting essentially causes your glutes to shut down from lack of proper activation, even if you’re active outside of work.
 The constant bent-hip position from desk work creates muscle imbalances where your hip flexors become tight and dominant while your glutes become weak and inactive.
-Regular walking doesn't specifically target the glute activation patterns needed to counteract sitting posture.
+Walking doesn’t specifically target the glute activation patterns needed to counteract sitting posture.

 How often should I take movement breaks during my workday to prevent my posture from getting worse?